JKUATSES/embedded-systems-course-2022/lesson3-digital-i/o/README.md

 To combat this, we use a pull-up resistor.
 So we always know the pin is always high.
  <br>
- The image below shows this connection.
+ The image below shows this connection. <br>

 ![pull-up resistor](./images/pull-up.png)

 <br>